-So as far as Fico is concerned, the highest credit score possible is 850.
+So as far as FICO is concerned, the highest credit score possible is 850.
+Perfect credit, some would say.
 Pretty simple, right?
 Oh, and just to make it 100% clear, the higher your credit score the better folks…this isn’t golf.

-Put simply, if you have a credit score above 800, you’ve got what is considered an excellent credit score and you’ll be approved for all types of credit, from credit cards to mortgages and so forth, assuming you have the credit history to back it up.
+Put simply, if you have a credit score above 800, you’ve got what is considered an excellent credit score and you’ll likely be approved for all types of credit, from credit cards to mortgages to student loans and so forth, assuming you have the credit history to back it up.